Tickets for Calouste Gulbenkian Museum: Skip The Line

 And when you've finished with all the paintings, sculpture, tapestry and furniture, make sure you leave time for a stroll in the garden!
 Designed in harmony with the building's architecture, the winding grinding pathways and sparkling water features are perfect for a spot of intellectual musing.

-- Access to the permanent collection (Founder's Collection and Modern Collection)
+- Access to the permanent collections in both buildings (Founder's Collection building and Modern Collection building)

 - Guided tour